-The Fair Work Ombudsman has commenced legal action in the Federal Circuit Court against the former operator of a construction business in Glenburn, a town north-east of Melbourne.
+The Fair Work Ombudsman has commenced legal action against the operators of a fence construction business in Goondiwindi, a Queensland town bordering NSW.

-The regulator investigated after receiving a request for assistance from a former worker who was employed as a full-time carpentry apprentice by Westbridge Constructions from August 2018 to February 2020.
+The regulator investigated after receiving a request for assistance from a Netherlands citizen, in Australia on a working holiday visa, who Drillchan employed as a casual construction worker between April and July 2020.

-A Fair Work Inspector issued a Compliance Notice to the company in October 2020 after forming a belief the worker had not been paid entitlements owed under the Building and Construction General On-site Award 2010 and the Fair Work Act 2009.
+A Fair Work Inspector issued a Compliance Notice to the company in November 2020 after forming a belief the worker had not been paid entitlements owed under the Building and Construction General On-Site Award 2010.

 The inspector formed a belief the employee, paid a flat hourly rate, was underpaid minimum rates for ordinary hours, casual loading, overtime rates, and weekend and public holiday penalty rates.

-The Fair Work Ombudsman alleges Westbridge Constructions, without reasonable excuse, failed to comply with the Compliance Notice, which required the company to calculate and back-pay the worker’s outstanding entitlements.
+The Fair Work Ombudsman alleges Drillchan, without reasonable excuse, failed to comply with the Compliance Notice, which required the company to calculate and back-pay the employee’s outstanding entitlements.

-Fair Work Ombudsman Sandra Parker said the regulator would continue to enforce workplace laws in a proportionate manner during the COVID-19 pandemic and take business operators to court where lawful requests are not complied with.
+Fair Work Ombudsman Sandra Parker said the regulator would continue to enforce workplace laws and take businesses to court where lawful requests are not complied with.